Rita la Cantaora

-Rita Giménez García, most commonly known as Rita la Cantaora (1859 in Jerez de la Frontera, Cádiz – 1937 in Zorita del Maestrazgo, Castellón), was one of the most famous Spanish singers of flamenco in her time due to her performances in cafés cantantes, places where flamenco artists used to play music live.
+Rita Giménez García, most commonly known as Rita la Cantaora (1859–1937), was one of the most famous Spanish singers of flamenco in her time due to her performances in cafés cantantes, places where flamenco artists used to play music live.

 Career beginnings

 From an early age, she distinguished herself for her outstanding talent, not only for singing flamenco but also for dancing it, which became her way of making a living.
 Her career began in her home town, Jerez de la Frontera (Cádiz), where a theatrical agent heard her singing Andalusian coplas.
 He hired her and from that moment on, she began to perform with other famous flamenco singers, such as Juana La Macarrona and Antonio Ortega, most commonly known as Juan Breva, in cafés cantantes, such as the famous Café Romero, placed on Calle Alcalá in Madrid, Spanish capital city.

 Career

 Between 1884 and 1895, she worked on many occasions with distinguished artists, such as José Barea, María la Macarrona, las Borriqueras, el Malagueño, etc. She achieved such great success that "El Enano" magazine published a poem, in which they praised her extraordinary beauty and natural charm.

 La Cantaora began to appear on posters of one of the biggest and most famous stages for flamenco singers, dancers and guitar players: Madrid's Liceo Ríus, which would later be renamed 'Salón Variedades'.

 In March 1892, she took part in the rendition of a play titled "Mi mismo nombre" in a charity event in Madrid.
 In August, she also participated in the pantomime "La feria de Sevilla" along with singer Juan Breva and dancer Soledad Menéndez.

 In 1897, Rita worked again with La Macarrona and Barea, among many others, in the new renamed 'Salón Variedades'.
 In 1901, Alrededor del mundo magazine acknowledged her as "one of the best flamenco singers of the time".
 A year later, she returned to the Salón Variedades’ stage to perform alongside Paca Aguilera.

 In 1904, Nuñez de Prado, an Andalusian poet, praised her remarkable artistic abilities as a flamenco singer in his book Cantaores Andaluces:

 "The popularity of her name is immense, and she is greatly supported, not only due to her artistic abilities, but also due to her charming and communicative personality [...].
 Yet she is fairly admired, and even more fairly acclaimed, because she has something unique, not ordinary, which is a distinguishing feature of a specific psychology."